-Essential oil inhalers are also known as nasal inhalers, aromatherapy inhalers, and sometimes sniffy sticks.
+Essential oil inhalers are also known as nasal inhalers, aromatherapy inhalers, and sometimes aroma sticks or sniffy sticks.

 I love using essential oil inhalers when I'm out and about.
 Inhalers are so portable and make it easy to keep blends handy that you might need while you're traveling, out during the day or while in situations that don't allow you to use a diffuser.
 Inhalers are also helpful at home so that you can benefit from blends that may not be suitable to diffuse in the proximity of your children or pets.

 I don't find the aroma of essential oil blends to be as pleasing when confined in an essential oil inhaler in comparison to using the blend in other applications or in comparison to using a fragrance test strip, but the purpose of using an inhaler is more for portability of a therapeutic blend.